 The successful post-baccalaureate student will be prepared to achieve minimum standards on the MCAT (Medical College Admission Test), excel in the classroom, be a positive influence on his or her peers, exhibit professionalism and interpersonal skills and participate in learning outside the classroom, through volunteerism and clinical or mentoring opportunities.

-Expand the tabs below to see if you quality and how to apply.
+Expand the tabs below to see if you qualify and how to apply.

 An applicant to the Creighton University School of Medicine Post-Baccalaureate Program in Medicine must: